MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/installing-on-subsequent-computers.md

 13. In the Installation Complete window, click Finish.

-14. Before you start Dynamics GP Utilities, check for and install current update for Dynamics GP 2018.
-See CustomerSource (<http://go.microsoft.com/fwlink/?LinkId=249465>) for the latest update information.
+14. Before you start Dynamics GP Utilities, check for and install current update for Dynamics GP.
+See [CustomerSource](https://go.microsoft.com/fwlink/?LinkId=249465) for the latest update information.

 ![displays a lightbulb to indication tips and tricks](media/lightbulb.png "Lightbulb symbol")To start Dynamics GP Utilities, you must have appropriate user privileges.
 Typically, this means being part of the Administrators group or the Power Users group.
 If you are using an operating system that has User Account Control (UAC) enabled, you will be prompted to run the program as a user with administrative privileges.
 Refer to your operating system’s documentation for more information.

 15. Start Dynamics GP Utilities.
 Choose Start &gt;&gt; All Programs &gt;&gt; Microsoft Dynamics &gt;&gt; GP 2018 &gt;&gt; GP Utilities.

 16. Follow the instructions in the Dynamics GP Utilities windows to synchronize your account framework.
-See Synchronizing a client’s account framework on page 81 for more information.
+For more information, see [Synchronizing a client’s account framework](#synchronizing-a-clients-account-framework).

 17. After using Dynamics GP Utilities, you can install additional component applications.
-See Chapter 8, “Installing additional components,” for more information.
+For more information, see [Installing additional components](installing-additional-components.md).

 ## Synchronizing a client’s account framework